q3769/conseq4j/README.md

 multiple related tasks.
 It is worthwhile to clarify the effect of using client-side multithreading, instead of the conseq4j API, to achieve concurrency.

-First, it is the API client's responsibility and concern how tasks are submitted.
+First, it is the API client's responsibility and concern that how tasks are submitted.
 If execution order is imperative, the client has to ensure that tasks are submitted in proper sequence to begin with.
 Fortunately, often times that is naturally the case e.g. when the client is under the management of a messaging provider running a single caller thread.
 Otherwise, however, if the client is multithreaded, then organically there is no such thing as sequence among the tasks submitted by different threads.
 If the client does not take specific measures to ensure the scheduling order among the